How Many Brothers Does Giannis Antetokounmpo Have?

 Francis Antetokounmpo (born in 1988)

 Francis Antetokounmpo is the oldest of five Antetokounmpo brothers.
-The only one of the five brothers not born in Greece, Francis’s parents moved there in 1991, reports Heavy.
-He stayed in Nigeria where he was raised by his grandparents.
+The only one of the five brothers not born in Greece, Francis’s parents moved there in 1991.
+He stayed in Nigeria, where his grandparents raised him.
 Francis later joined back up with his parents and siblings.

 The 6’5″ athlete did play some basketball in Greece, but his hoops career never took off in the same way his brothers’ careers did.
-Instead, Francis found success as a soccer player, playing midfielder for a professional club in Greece’s second-tier league.
+Instead, Francis succeeded as a soccer player, playing midfielder for a professional club in Greece’s second-tier league.
+More recently, Francis has released several singles as a singer.
+He also promotes brands on his Instagram.

 Thanasis Antetokounmpo (born in 1992)